Cefaclor

 Directions for Use

-• Cefaclor can be given to your child with or without food, as advised by the doctor.
+- Cefaclor can be taken with or without food, as advised by your doctor.

 Storage